adamsilver/fdpb/03-book-a-flight.md

 };
 ```

-The click event is bound to the container (`this.menu`), but will only fire when the click event originated on an option which is set with the second parameter (`[role=option]`).

-The event handler (`onOptionClick()`) retrieves the option via `e.currentTarget`.
-Referencing `e.target` would return the delegate (the menu container) which is usually unhelpful.
-The optionis then handed off to the `selectOption()` method.

-First, the option's value is retrieved and passed to the `setValue()` method which populates the text box and hidden select box.
-After that, the menu is hidden and the text box is focused.
+This function takes the option, extracts the `data-option-value` attribute and passes it to the `setValue()` method.
+That method populates the text box and hidden select box.
+Finally, the menu is hidden and the text is focused.

 This same routine is performed when the user selects an option with the <kbd>Space</kbd> or <kbd>Enter</kbd> keys.
-We'll look at the menu keyboard interaction next.
+We'll look at the menu interactions next.

 #### Menu Keyboard Interaction

-Once focus is within the menu (by pressing Down when the text box is in focus), we need to let users move through the menu with their keyboard.
+Once focus is within the menu (by pressing Down while the text box is focused), we need to let users traverse the menu with the keyboard.
 To do this, we'll listen to the `keydown` event.

 ```JS
 Autocomplete.prototype.createMenu = function() {